shopware/frontends/apps/docs/src/framework/styling.md

 # Styling

-Shopware Composable Frontends [Demo Store Template](./../getting-started/templates.md) applies a utility-first styling approach based on [unocss](https://github.com/unocss/unocss).
+Shopware Frontends [Demo Store Template](./../getting-started/templates.md) applies a utility-first styling approach based on [unocss](https://github.com/unocss/unocss).
 You can either follow this approach or use [custom styling](#use-a-custom-css-framework).

 ## Utility CSS